Updated on July 28, 2023

 When Should You Worry About Red Eyes?

 Most cases of red eyes improve with home remedies.
-However, if the symptoms persist, it may indicate a medical emergency.
+However, if the symptoms persist, you should call your doctor.

 • Severe eye pain